Aeroluna/LunaCoopMod/README.md

 Makes Raynor/HH/Mengsk Viking feel smoother to land.

-- Fixed various commander-specific upgrades appearing on the command card.
-- Fixed an issue where all Zerg building construction sounds would use Stetmann's Mecha variants.
-- Fixed an issue where Viper Abduct would not unburrow most units.
-- Added a range indicator when using the Oracle's Stasis Ward ability.
-- Added cosmetic flame jets to Vultures when moving.

-yeah.

 - Fixed an issue where Carriers would not show how many Interceptors they have under their healthbar (Affects Karax and Fenix).

 Fun fact: This bug has existed since Fenix was released.
 This bug was caused by the ability for Carriers to morph into Clolarion, though I genuinely don't understand why it happens or why it affects Karax's Carriers.

-- Added a visual glaze to units targeted by a Science Vessel's Irradiate ability.

-Makes it much easier to see which units are irradiated.

-- Added an impact visual for Ravager's Corrosive Bile.

-Not the prettiest effect, but I tried!

 - Increased visual scale of Planetary Fortress's attack impact by 20%.
 - Increased sound volume of Planetary Fortress's attack.